pombase/canto/root/docs/md/canto_admin/configuration_file.md

 ### term_evidence_codes
 Used to restrict the visible evidence codes based on a currently selected term (if any).
-The keys are used for matching the term.
+The `constraint` values are used for matching the term.
 If the current term is a descendent of the term before the "-" in the key and not a descendent of the terms to the right of the "-" the given evidence codes are shown to the user.
 The excluded terms to the right of the "-" are optional.

+The first matching configuration is used.
 If the current term doesn't match any of the keys in `term_evidence_codes`, the default evidence codes from `evidence_codes` are displayed.

 example:

     term_evidence_codes:
-      "is_a(FYPO:0001985)":
+      - constraint: "is_a(FYPO:0001985)"
+        evidence_codes:
         - Cell growth assay
         - Chromatin immunoprecipitation experiment
         - Chromatography evidence